mtisza1/Cenote-Taker2/README.md

-                        this argument to set a scratch directory that the databases will be copied to (at least 100GB of scratch space are required for copying the databases)
+                        this argument to set a scratch directory that the databases will be copied to (at least 100GB of scratch space are required for copying the databases) --blastp BLASTP       Do not use this argument as of now.
 ```

 ![alt text](https://github.com/mtisza1/Cenote-Taker2/blob/master/cenote-taker2_directory_tree2.png)